Frank Stanton (executive): Death and legacy

 Stanton died in his sleep at his home in Boston on December 24, 2006, at the age of 98.

 The Center for Communication in New York, founded by Stanton in 1980, presents a Frank Stanton Award annually to "individuals who exemplify achievement and excellence in any genre of mass communication".
 The Center's mission is to connect students of media to professionals in the industry.
 Stanton cofounded with Andrew Heiskell the Center for Public Policy in Telecommunication at the City University of New York.

 The Frank Stanton Studios in Los Angeles house American Public Media's Marketplace Productions.

 The Harvard School of Public Health established the Frank Stanton Directorship of the Center for Health Communication, with Dr. Jay Winsten as the incumbent.

 The philanthropic Stanton Foundation was created upon his death.

+In 2007, donations in undisclosed amounts were made on Stanton’s behalf to the Cooper Union college in New York City.
+The funds endowed the position of the college’s professor of design and contributed to the Cooper Union Building Fund.

 On October 5, 2011 the Stanton Foundation awarded the Wikimedia Foundation $3.6 million, the foundation's largest-ever grant.
+The Frank Stanton Veterinary Spectrum of Care Clinic at the Ohio State University was named in his honor when it opened in spring 2021.